 About the Project

 The RSE @ Lochaber initiative follows similar successful RSE projects in Arbroath and the Dumfries and Galloway region.
-As Scotland’s National Academy, it is the role of the Royal Society of Edinburgh to actively promote the education of young people throughout Scotland, and it aims to stimulate and develop interest in science, society, culture and the arts across all age groups.
+As Scotland’s National Academy, it is the role of the Royal Society of Edinburgh actively to promote the education of young people throughout Scotland, and it aims to stimulate and develop interest in science, society, culture and the arts across all age groups.

 While the programme is designed to appeal to all age groups, one key aim of this RSE @ Lochaber initiative is to enhance the understanding and appreciation which school children have of their local community by encouraging a sense of belonging to an area rich in cultural and human resources.

 This programme of free public lectures, schools’ talks and workshops draws on the expertise of the RSE’s highly distinguished Fellows and other experts from a variety of disciplines.

 The Programme Launch - 17 September 2012

 The programme launched on Monday 17 September 2012 with a ‘Question Time’ style, free, public evening event, ‘Scottish History in Question’, featuring renowned historian, Professor Tom Devine FRSE, University of Edinburgh, at The Snowgoose Restaurant, Nevis Range, Fort William.
 This event was chaired by Charles Kennedy MP.